 - Open the Settings app and head over to the Accounts section.

-- Now you just need to enter the username that you want to use for the new account and click Next.
+- Enter the username you want to use for the new account and click Next.

-After creating a new user account, it’s a good idea to upgrade your new account to the administrative account.
+After creating a new user account, it’s a good idea to upgrade your new account to an administrative account.
 To do that, follow these steps:

-- Open the Settings app and navigate to Accounts > Family & other people.
+- First, open the Settings app, choose Accounts, and then navigate to Family & other people.

-- Select the newly created account and choose Change account type.
+- Next, select the newly created account and choose Change account type.

 - Set the Account type to Administrator and click OK.